crdcamp/local-ai-stock-analysis/README.md

 # Local AI Stock Analysis

 This project is a small experiment made to summarize headline information for a single stock.
 It is mainly meant to test efficacy of local AI for unsupervised web-scraping code generation and article summarization.
+If the local AI can create a solution without providing a framework, I now have a powerful new tool.
+If not, then I at least have some knowledge of the ```smolagents``` library for future use.

 **Note:** This code requires modern hardware to execute successfully.
 I am able to run this on a MacBook M4 chip at relatively acceptable speeds.
 Moreover, the DeepSeek model takes up several gigabytes of storage.